 deadlines, reading lists, and the registration form.

 better understand what takes place at the workshops, see the list of presenters and the workshop schedule of activities and topics.
 If you prefer, send a large self-addressed

 envelope with 63 cents postage to receive all of this workshop information

 and registration form in one packet.

 $325 - $375 per person including workshop manual, plus approximately $75 for other publications (purchased separately if you do not already own them).
 Lunches and a networking dinner are included, but lodging and other meals are not.
+If you have any special food allergies, such as nuts or wheat, we recommend you bring your own food, as we cannot guarantee the food served at the workshop will be free of allergens.
 To see food and lodging options in Willits, click here.

 Register for a Workshop:

 See Registration Instructions for details on how to register.

 For information about other workshops taught by John Jeavons, visit www.johnjeavons.info.

 One 5-Day GROW BIOINTENSIVESM Sustainable Mini-Farming Basic-Level Teacher